biojava/biojava.github.io/_wikis/BioJava:Tutorial:Symbols_and_SymbolLists.md

 The set of `Symbol` objects which may be found in a particular type of sequence data are defined in an `Alphabet`.
-It it always possible to define custom Symbols and Alphabets, but BioJava supplies a set of predefined alphabets for representing biological molecules.
+It it always possible to define custom symbols and alphabets, but BioJava supplies a set of predefined alphabets for representing biological molecules.
 These are accessible through a central registry called the `AlphabetManager`, and through convenience methods.